-MARINERS ATTENTION IS DRAWN to the requirement to provide safe pilot boarding arrangements, as per SOLAS Chapter V Regulation 23.
+NOTICE IS HEREBY GIVEN that Mariners' attention is drawn to the requirement to provide safe pilot boarding arrangements in accordance with SOLAS Chapter V Regulation 23.

-Particular concern is raised, following a number of defect reports received by MDHC, regarding the maintenance and securing of pilot ladders to the vessel.
+Concerns have been raised following several defect reports received by MSCC from pilots regarding the maintenance and securing of pilot ladders to vessels.

-On several occasions, securing methods have not been carried out in line with guidelines and there have been some obvious signs of lack of proper maintenance.
+On several occasions, securing methods have not been carried out in line with the guidelines and there have been some obvious signs of a lack of proper maintenance.

-The examples below highlight the defects experienced by pilots when boarding vessels visiting the port.
+The examples below highlight the defects experienced by pilots when boarding vessels visiting the Port.

-Any Liverpool pilot who encounters unacceptable boarding arrangements is required to, at the earliest opportunity, notify the Maritime & Coastguard Agency and the Competent Harbour Authority.

-A Port State Control or Flag State inspection may result from a defect report.

-Delayed pilot boarding operations may also result, if reported defects are not evidenced as being rectified.
+Any Manchester or Liverpool pilot who encounters unacceptable boarding arrangements is required, at the earliest opportunity, to notify the Maritime & Coastguard Agency and the Competent Harbour Authority.
+Delayed pilot boarding operations may result if the reported defects are not evidenced as being rectified.
+Furthermore, the submission of a defect report may result in the vessel being subject to a Port State Control or Flag State inspection.

-Therefore masters, owners and operators of all vessels requiring pilotage services are to ensure their pilot boarding arrangements are fit for purpose.
+Therefore, masters, owners and operators of all vessels requiring pilotage services are to ensure that their pilot boarding arrangements are fit for purpose.

-Guidance can be found in a number of publications including IMPA "The rigging of ladders for pilot transfer" & The Standard Club "Seaman's guide to pilot ladders".
+Guidance on this subject can be found in several publications, including IMPA "The rigging of ladders for pilot transfer" and The Standard Club's "Seaman's guide to pilot ladders".